 We want to make this blog interesting for travellers, nomads, and anyone who aspires to be either.
 Whatever your story, feel free to reach out and tell us about yourself.

 Now let us introduce ourselves individually and briefly tell our stories.

-Hi I’m Chris.
+Hi, I’m Chris.
 I’m British, originally born in Manchester, and I first started my nomadic life in 2010.
 I’d been programming for five years.
 But I had started to find the work dreary and I dreamt of living in far off places.
 Staring at a computer screen all day just didn’t cut it for me anymore.

-I’d done some traveling.
+I’d done some travelling.
 My job had sent me to the Antibes, off the Cote D’Azur in France where I’d lived for four months.
 I’d also backpacked partially around Eastern Europe and I’d soaked up the splendours of Borneo, Morocco, and Tanzania.

 So, I gained a CELTA qualification to teach English and jetted off to South Korea.
 Ola (my girlfriend then, now my wife) joined me there.

 After a year and some visa problems, we returned to live in England.
 I found a job as a technical author in a small town in Surrey called Chertsey.
 But it didn’t have the same appeal as Korea and so we didn’t last for very long there.

 I then taught English in Poland for two years before returning to China where we are now.